eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 # Submitting

 The deliverable for Part A is `GetData.java`.
 This is worth 20 points.
 The deliverables for Part B are `query[1-8].js`.
 Each query is worth 10 points, with a total of 80 points.
 The entire project is worth 100 points.
+There are no private tests.

 All files should be submitted to the [Autograder][autograder].
 All test cases are graded separately, so you can submit just the files you want to have graded.